nguyenxuongkim2103/git-demo/README.md

 ## Instructions

-1. Fork this repo to github
+1. Fork this repo to your github
 2. Clone it to your local machine
 3. Make change
 4. Pull the changes from the original repo